-Horseshoe Bend is Page's biggest tourist attraction, receiving more than 4,000 visitors a day, up from only 100 five years ago.
+Horseshoe Bend is Page's biggest tourist attraction, receiving more than 5,000 visitors a day in 2018, up from only 100 five years ago.
 Despite the recent expansion of the Horseshoe Bend parking area cars often overflow onto US 89, and both dehydration and safety at the rim are real concerns.
-On November 6th the National Park Service, together with the City of Page, began a project to install a viewing platform with railings on the rim, and to compact the trail so it is handicapped friendly.
+On November 6th 2017 the National Park Service, together with the City of Page, began a project to install a viewing platform with railings on the rim, and to compact the trail so it is handicapped friendly.
 NPS and Page will each pay 50% of the cost of the improvements.
 Horseshoe Bend itself is part of the Glen Canyon National Recreation Area; however the City of Page owns the land the parking area is on, hence the cost sharing arrangement.
 Future enhancements include further expansion of the parking area, restrooms, and most likely a fee booth.
-As of now the proposed fee is $10 per vehicle.
-If Horseshoe Bend is on your to do list, I suggest you do it now, as the experience and photo ops will be totally different once the viewing platform is in place.
-Alternatively consider one of the other Colorado River overlooks such as Waterholes Bend, Tatahatso Point, Redwall Cavern Bend Overlook, or the other side of Horseshoe Bend.
+Effective April 1, 2019 the will be a $10 per vehicle to park in the Horseshoe Bend parking lot, $50 for a commercial vehicle under 20 seats and $100 for a full size bus.
+There is no fee if you hike in.
+If you want to avoid the crowds at Horseshoe Bend consider one of the other Colorado River overlooks such as Waterholes Bend, Tatahatso Point, Redwall Cavern Bend Overlook, or the other side of Horseshoe Bend.
 Mark Metternich offers an epic tour called "4 Bends in 4 Days" which, based on the photos I have seen from past trips, is highly recommended.

 The hike to Horseshoe Bend is an easy hike beginning on Highway 89 about 2 miles south of the Walmart in Page, Arizona.
 The parking area for the trailhead is 0.2 miles south of mile marker 545.
 The hike is 0.5 miles long (the sign at the trailhead says .75 miles, Google Earth says .53 or so) and there is a hard to find small dinosaur track about 50 yards from the end.
 Thousands of people probably walk right by this footprint every year and never notice it!